-C. Fairways Regional Council of Governments
+Fairways Regional Council of Governments

 The County is a participant in the Fairways Regional Council of Governments (the Council), jointly governed organization with Champaign and Madison Counties.
 The purpose of the Council is to provide supported living services and family support services for mentally retarded and disabled individuals and their families.
 The Council started providing these services in September 1998 and is established under section 167 of the Ohio Revised Code.
 The Council is governed by a three-member board of directors, consisting of the superintendents of the participating Counties MRDD Boards.
 Champaign County has no ongoing financial responsibility to the Board.
+During 2005, Champaign County made no contributions towards the operation of the Council.